on this page, you'll find handy solutions to restore deleted files on Windows 10 and stop Windows 10 from deleting files without asking.

 Q: Windows Defender Keeps Deleting Files

-"Hi, I'm having an issue that my computer is automatically deleting files without asking me for confirmation.
+"Hi, I'm having an issue with my computer automatically deleting files without asking me for confirmation.
 I use some programs with .exe extension.
-But Windows defender reads those as a virus, and it deletes them while I still want them!
-How do I stop Windows defender from deleting files that I want to keep?"
+But Windows defender reads those as a virus and deletes them while I still want them!
+How do I stop Windows defender from deleting files I want to keep?"

 Are you having the same issue that Windows defender keeps deleting files, such as downloaded videos, documents, or .exe programs?
 Or is your Windows 10 automatically deleting downloaded files and data without asking for confirmation?
 Although it sounds senseless, it is true.
 Windows 10 may keep deleting programs and documents after restart because of the defender or the new storage sense feature in Windows 10.
-But, you don't have to worry since you can easily recover deleted files Windows 10 using a professional data recovery tool, after that, you can use the helpful methods demonstrated below to stop Windows from deleting files automatically.
+But, you don't have to worry since you can quickly recover deleted files from Windows 10 using a professional EaseUS data recovery tool.
+After that, you can use the helpful methods demonstrated below to stop Windows from deleting files automatically.

 Part 1.
 Restore Files Deleted by Windows 10

-If your important files got removed or deleted by Windows 10 and you can't get them back anyhow, don't worry.
+If your essential files got removed or deleted by Windows 10 and you can't get them back anyhow, don't worry.
 One of the best file recovery software - EaseUS Data Recovery Wizard can simply recover your lost files within three steps.
-It allows you to restore files deleted from the recycle bin, HDD, SSD, USB flash drive, external hard drive, digital camera, and more.
+It allows you to restore deleted files from Recycle Bin, HDD, SSD, USB flash drive, external hard drive, digital camera, and more.

 Now, download and install this software on your PC and follow the next steps to restore the removed files deleted by Windows 10.